leedahee/project/README.md

-# Matching social event with your interest
+# Matching social events with your interest

 ## Synopsis
   The algorithm abstracts top 10 tags related to a post, or a key word, from TUMBLER.
 It searches relevant MEETUP event using these 10 tags, and then provides 5 upcomming events sorted by the relevance.
 It can be utilized to broaden one's interest by analyzing others' interest.

 ## Motivation